Welcome to These Stone Walls

 “Thou shalt not bear false witness against thy neighbor.”
 Exodus 20:16

-On September 23, 2013, Rev. Gordon MacRae marks nineteen years in a cell in the New Hampshire State Prison.
-Father MacRae is 60 years old.
-The crimes for which he was accused and convicted are claimed to have occurred when he was between 25 and 30 years old.
-Brought with no evidence or corroboration whatsoever, the claims were accompanied by lawsuits settled by his Diocese for hundreds of thousands of dollars despite evidence of fraud.
+On September 23, 1994, Father Gordon MacRae, a priest of the Diocese of Manchester, NH, was confined to a prison cell to begin a sentence of sixty seven years in the New Hampshire State Prison.
+At this writing, he is 64 years old.
+The crimes for which he is imprisoned for life were alleged to have occurred when he was between 25 and 30 years old.
+Brought with no evidence or corroboration whatsoever, the claims were accompanied by monetary demands which his diocese settled for hundreds of thousands of dollars despite evidence of fraud.

 “Someday your story and that of your fellow sufferers will come to light and will be instrumental in a reform.
 Your writing, which is clear, eloquent, and spiritually sound will be a monument to your trials.”

-These Stone Walls and Father Gordon MacRae’s defense are sponsored by The National Center for Reason and Justice (www.ncrj.org), and endorsed by the Catholic League for Religious and Civil Rights and numerous organizations dedicated to correcting injustice and wrongful convictions in the American criminal justice system.
+These Stone Walls and Father MacRae’s defense are sponsored by the National Center for Reason and Justice, and endorsed and promoted by the Catholic League for Religious and Civil Rights and numerous organizations dedicated to civil rights, civil liberties, and justice reform.

-These Stone Walls is dedicated in memory of Avery Cardinal Dulles and Father Richard John Neuhaus under the patronage of Saint Maximilian Kolbe and Saint Pio of Pietrelcina.
+These Stone Walls is dedicated in memory of Avery Cardinal Dulles and Father Richard John Neuhaus, and published under the spiritual patronage of Saint Maximilian Kolbe and Saint Pio of Pietrelcina.
 All were champions of truth, justice, and fidelity.

 For further information on the case of Father Gordon MacRae, consult the following links: